Optimal control related to weak solutions of a chemotaxis-consumption model: Introduction

-Researchers are also interested in the optimal control theory of chemotaxis models.
-Due to the low regularity of the weak solutions and the lack of uniqueness results in $3D$, some works are concentrated in $2D$ domains, where one usually has existence and uniqueness of strong solution to the controlled problem, which allows to prove the existence of optimal control, deriving an optimality system, where existence and regularity of Lagrange multipliers are deduced.
+The works cited so far address the analysis of the chemotaxis-consumption model \eqref{problema_P} and helps us understand how the system evolves from the given initial data.
+However, when it comes to PDE models which describe physical phenomena, such as the chemotaxis models, as important as the analysis of the system itself, are the studies of control problems related to them.
+Concerning chemotaxis models, particularly relevant are the optimal control problems.
+Due to the low regularity of the weak solutions and the lack of uniqueness results in $3D$, some works are concentrated in $2D$ domains, where one usually has existence and uniqueness of strong solution to the controlled problem, which allows to prove the existence of optimal control, and to derive an optimality system, where existence and regularity of Lagrange multipliers are deduced.
 In this direction, we refer the reader to the works on control problems related to: the Keller-Segel model \cite{ryu2001optimal}; a chemorepulsion-production model \cite{guillen2020optimal,guillen2020bi}; a Keller-Segel logistic model \cite{silva2022bilinear}; a chemotaxis model with indirect consumption \cite{yuan2022optimal}; and a chemotaxis-haptotaxis model \cite{tang2022optimal}.